 Urbanization is the process of population migration that leads to increased population density in a concentrated geographic area.
 More than half of the global population and more than 80% of the United States population live in urban areas.

 Charlotte is the 8th fastest-growing metro area (out of 384 metro areas) in the United States with a 7% increase in population from 2010 to 2020.
 By 2050, it is expected that there will be more than 50% population growth in the Charlotte-Concord-Gastonia metro area, a 15-county region that spans parts of North Carolina and South Carolina.
 Charlotte is part of the urbanizing world.

 Public health’s role is to prevent disease, promote health, and prolong life among populations.
 Thus, public health is concerned with the impact of urbanization, felt not only by the city of Charlotte but also by the surrounding region.
 Urbanization brings technological development and economic growth but it also brings increased pollution, the need for greater infrastructure such as highways and storm drains, higher rates of chronic and infectious disease, affordable housing shortages, and other negative impacts related to social determinants and population health outcomes.

 Contact for Additional Information

-Please use the Request to Visit button in the left navigation bar to schedule a visit in person or via Zoom.
+Please use the Request to Visit button in the left navigation bar to schedule a visit in person or via Zoom or click here.